Inui-senpai/Asus-GL753VD-Hackintosh/README.md

 # Not works:
 * Wi-Fi (but it's a matter of time)
 * Discrete video (NVIDIA GeForce GTX 1050)
-* Keyboard lighting setting (cannot compile my own firmware files with necessary fixes because of "AE_ALREADY_EXIST" error)
+* Keyboard lighting setting (I tried to compile my own firmware files according to https://github.com/hieplpvip/AsusSMC/wiki/Installation-Instruction, but I got an "AE_ALREADY_EXIST" error)
 * Sleep (will never works on integrated video)

+# Not tested:
+* HDMI connecting
+* miniDisplayPort connecting
+* USB-C connecting
+* 3,5mm jack connecting

 Tested on macOS 10.14.5 Mojave (but this may also works on newer versions of macOS)